Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a min-ordering

-Lemma \ref{shifting} shows that this shifting modifies the homomorphism $f$, and hence, the corresponding values of the variables.
+Thus, the above argument shows that the shifting modifies the homomorphism $f$, and hence, the corresponding values of the variables.
 Namely, $v'_{t+1}, \dots, v'_{j}$ are reset to $0$, keeping all other values the same.
-Note that these modified values still satisfy the original set of constraints $\mathcal{S}$, i.e., the modified mapping is still a homomorphism from $D$ to $H'$.
+It is important to note that these modified values still satisfy the original set of constraints $\mathcal{S}$, i.e., the modified mapping is still a homomorphism from $D$ to $H'$.
 Moreover, during the shifting, the number of arcs in $D$ that are mapped to arcs in $E'$ does not increase.

-We repeat the same process for the next $v$ with these properties, until no edge of $D$ is mapped to an edge in $E'$.
+We repeat the same process for the next $v$ with these properties, until no arc of $D$ is mapped to an arc in $E'$.
 Each iteration involves at most $|V(H)|\cdot|V(D)|$ shifts.
-After at most $|E'|$ iterations, no edge of $D$ is mapped to an edge in $F$ and we no longer need to shift.
-See Figure~\ref{shift-pic} for an example.
-Next theorem follows from Lemma \ref{set-index-shifting} and \ref{shifting}. \begin{theorem} Algorithm~\ref{alg:app-MinHom}, in polynomial time, returns a homomorphism of $D$ to $H$. \end{theorem}
+After at most $|E'|$ iterations, no edge of $D$ is mapped to an arc in $F$ and we no longer need to shift (See Figure~\ref{shift-pic} for an example). \end{proof}